 Skin Diseases: If you have certain skin conditions like psoriasis, eczema, or seborrheic dermatitis, you are prone to get dandruff.
 After all, your scalp too is the part of your bodily skin!

 Yeast Fungi Overgrowth: The fungi Malassezia, which was earlier called Pityrosporum, is present on almost all healthy adults’ scalp without causing any harm.
 However, the overgrowth of this yeast fungi causes dandruff.
-Fast growth of this yeast is triggered by an imbalance in such factors as climate, heredity, diet, hormones and stress.
-Your body’s natural defense system fights this growth of the micro organism on your scalp and during the procedure, it produces symptoms of dandruff like flaking, scaling and itching.
+The fast growth of this yeast is triggered by an imbalance in such factors as climate, heredity, diet, hormones and stress.
+Your body’s natural defence system fights this growth of the micro organism on your scalp and during the procedure, it produces symptoms of dandruff-like flaking, scaling and itching.